What is the GMAT Focus Edition? Everything You Need to Know

 The new GMAT exam differs from the classic GMAT in terms of test sections, length, and tested subject matter.
 The GMAT Focus Edition combats test-taking fatigue, lasting 2 hours and 15 minutes, almost an hour shorter than the classic GMAT exam and two hours shorter than the GRE general test.
 However, the new GMAT is still 45 minutes longer than the Executive Assessment (EA).

 However, some similarities exist, as both exams test relevant business skills, reading comprehension, and data analysis skills.
-Further, like the current GMAT, the GMAT Focus Edition test remains a question-adaptive exam and can be taken online or at a test center.
+Further, like the legacy GMAT, the GMAT Focus Edition test remains a question-adaptive exam and can be taken online or at a test center.

 The GMAT Focus Edition prioritizes higher-order critical reasoning, especially in the Verbal Reasoning section, and analyzing data, adapting to the rapidly changing business landscape.